CA Full Form: A Comprehensive Detailed Guide About CA

 Eligibility Criteria for Becoming a Chartered Accountant

-To enrol in a Chartered Accountancy program, an individual needs to pass the Common Proficiency Test (CPT).
-The qualifications needed are:
+To join a Chartered Accountancy program one must successfully clear the Common Proficiency Test (CPT).
+The required qualifications include:

 1. Education Requirement: The applicant should have completed the Senior Secondary Examination (10+2) from a recognized examining authority.

-2. CPT Test: Once the educational criteria are met, the candidate needs to take and successfully pass the CPT exam as mandated by the ICAI.
+2. CPT Test: After meeting the requirements the candidate must.
+Pass the CPT exam as required by the ICAI.

 Leading CA Institutes in India